nicky-nym/nicky-nym.github.io/pages/cities.md

 The Impossible City design strives for good urban mobility not just for people, but also for freight shipments and package delivery.

-The design constraints for cargo mobility have a lot in common with the design constraints for human mobility, and there's considerable overlap in terms what good solutions look like.
+The design constraints for cargo mobility have a lot in common with the design constraints for human mobility, and there's considerable overlap in terms of what good solutions look like.
 In the Impossible City design, most packages and cargo would travel on the same elevated bikeway streets that commuters use.

 On the bikeway streets, almost all cargo and packages would be carried in narrow, bike-sized vehicles.
 Cargo vehicles would include human-powered [cargo trikes](#cargo-trikes), electric-assist trikes, and fully electric [cargo vans](#cargo-vans), in both 3-wheel and 4-wheel flavors.
 Self-driving [delivery robots](#delivery-robots) could also work well, once that technology becomes reliable and cost-effective.